 Ferris and Letendre’s proposal finished ahead of finalists from the National Intelligence University and Carnegie Mellon University.
 The team left with a greater appreciation for the work of cybersecurity professionals.

 “We saw what it looks like for representatives of governments and corporations to discuss and collaboratively work towards solutions that defend democracy,” Letendre said.

-The Georgetown team hopes to develop prototype Social Fact Checking software over the next few months, then pitch it to an established media education organization like the Poynter Institute.
+The Georgetown team hopes to develop a prototype Social Fact Checking software over the next few months, then pitch it to an established media education organization like the Poynter Institute.

 The Georgetown team credits their coursework for preparing them to compete in the Hackathon.

 “The excellent computer science program allows students to develop technical and problem-solving skills and gives students experience working collaboratively on teams to solve problems,” Ferris said.
 “Having gone through some of this program helped me at the Hackathon.”